awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-template-publishing-applications.md

 You can use the AWS SAM CLI to publish your application to the AWS Serverless Application Repository to make it available for others to find and deploy\.
 To make an AWS SAM application public, you must create it, and all of the other Amazon or AWS resources it uses, in us\-east\-1 or us\-east\-2\.

-The application you want to publish must be one that you've defined using AWS SAM, and that you've tested locally and/or in the AWS Cloud\.
-The application's deployment package and AWS SAM template are the inputs to the steps below\.
+The application that you want to publish must be one that you've defined using AWS SAM\.
+You also need to have tested it locally and/or in the AWS Cloud\.
+The application's deployment package and AWS SAM template are the inputs to the following procedure steps\.

 The following instructions either create a new application, create a new version of an existing application, or update the metadata of an existing application\.
 This depends on whether the application already exists in the AWS Serverless Application Repository, and whether any application metadata is changing\.
 For more information about application metadata that's used to publish applications, see [AWS SAM Template Metadata Section Properties](serverless-sam-template-publishing-applications-metadata-properties.md)\.